FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 A threshold value for a particular sum of Trial Effective Duration values.
 The value MUST be positive.

 {::comment}

-    [MB87]: I like this, but we should be consistent and mention it when appropriate for all other metrics
+    MB87: I like this, but we should be consistent and mention it when appropriate for all other metrics

-    [VP]: Ok.
+    VP: Ok.
 Check everywhere.

-    [MK]: Checked all subsections under Goal Terms and Trial Terms.
+    MK: Checked all subsections under Goal Terms and Trial Terms.
           Applied as appropriate.

 {:/comment}

 Discussion: